particle-iot/docs/src/content/hardware/tracker/monitor-projects/sensor-tutorial.md

 While the specific implementation, using one or more DS18B20 1-Wire temperature sensors and a DS2482-100 I2C to 1-Wire bridge may not be what you need for your project, the general concepts apply to many types of sensors and other things you may want to interface using a Monitor One expansion card.

+To use the interactive tools in this tutorial you must log into your Particle account.

+{{> sso}}

+It's highly recommended that you create a new product to run this tutorial.
+It can be difficult to completely remove a custom configuration from both the cloud and devices, and will result in a warning every time you make a change in the console after removing the custom configuration schema from a product.

+{{> tracker-select-product options="platform=26,monitor,name=monitor"}}

 ## About 1-Wire